HED69/terminal-google-shell/README.md

 Once the repository is installed, it will not be necessary to reinstall it, but it will be executed every time you want to use it.

-I am working on a new version of the script that will create a vnc server to use

-in the future after adding vnc server hacking tools will be added
+I added tools for osint, in the future I will also add installers for hacking tools

 # INSTALLATION